stephenlb/iot-thermostat-pubnub-notes/readme.md

  - Grant/Revoke - Add permission to Device/Mobile App to receive events
  - Publish - is only used in Functions for security signatures and command encryption

-### Channels used for communication
+### Channels Used for Communication

- - `devices.deviceUniqueID`        - device presence channel
+ - `devices.deviceUniqueID`        - device presence tracking
  - `devices.deviceUniqueID-pnpres` - device online status ( app subscribes to check device online status )
  - `devices.deviceUniqueID.*`      - device receives events
  - `devices.deviceUniqueID.state`  - last state of the device to resume after reboot
- - `devices.deviceUniqueID.ping`   - ping device channel
+ - `devices.deviceUniqueID.ping`   - ping device channel, causing the LED to blink
  - `devices.deviceUniqueID.stats`  - device emits periodic stats to this channel ( used for AI/ML Function )
  - `devices.deviceUniqueID.log`    - device emits logs on this channel ( accessible for debugging and mobile app )
  - `brodcast.*`                    - subscribe to all broadcast signals on device
  - `brodcast.softwareUpdate`       - issue software upgrade command to device
  - `brodcast.reboot`               - issue reboot command to all devices

-Global_announce_channel  - common channel used by all devices to indicate that they have come online.
-Global_announce_channel-pnpres - common channel for presence detection, only server has access Private_<device_unique_id>_channel  - both device and server have read access (pre-granted at time of manufacturing) Private_<device_unique_id>_channel-pnpres - only server has read access (used to get state information)
-<Random_ch_ID> - Private channels used for secure communication during a session
+ - `brodcast.ping`                 - illuminate the LED indicator on all devices globally

+### Presence ACL

+We set the presence ACL to only track presence on `devices.deviceUniqueID` channels.

+### PubNub Log Search

+Used to track large segements of devices online.
+Debugging of IoT and mobile applications.

-### Device data fields
+### Device Data Fields

  - `deviceUniqueID` - Address of the device
  - `deviceSecretKey` - Signature verification